The Best Knives for Cutting Meat and Other Proteins

 The chef’s knife is considered one of the most important knives in your kitchen.
 Designed to perform many different tasks, the chef’s knife comes with many uses, but here we will focus on how it is best used for cutting meat.

 When using a chef’s knife to prepare meat such as beef or pork, it’s important to start by slicing with the heel of the blade.
 While applying gentle downward pressure, pull the knife carefully toward your body, letting the weight of the knife do most of the work.
 Make sure to use the entire length of the blade.
-The good thing about this technique is it can work with most types of boneless meats, such as poultry and lamb.
+The good thing about this technique is it can work with most types of boneless meats, such as poultry, lamb and even fish.

 The Boning Knife

-A boning knife has sharp and thin, flexible blade that is used to remove the bones and skin from various meats like pork, beef, and lamb, as well as poultry and fish, making it the ideal knife for prepping meats.
+A boning knife has a sharp and thin flexible blade designed to remove bones and skin from various meats like pork, beef, and lamb, as well as poultry and fish, making it the ideal knife for prepping meats.

 Some cuts of meat, such as a rack of lamb and various beef or pork cuts, have a layer of fat that should be removed before cooking.
-The boning knife is perfect for peeling away the excess skin and fat, and it can help break away cartilage in joints, like separating the drumstick or thigh from the backbone of a chicken.
-It can also be used for butterflying meat, like a flank steak to make stuffed flank steak.
+The boning knife is perfect for peeling away the excess skin and fat, plus it can help break away cartilage in joints, like separating the drumstick or thigh from the backbone of a chicken.
+It can also be used for butterflying meat, like chicken breast or flank steak to create stuffed meat recipes, or even for skinning and/or deboning and filleting fish!

 When preparing meat with a boning knife, you’ll want to use a standard grip, keeping the blade against the meat while using long strokes.
-You’ll also want to avoid using a “sawing” motion and instead utilize the length of the blade to make long, smooth strokes, as you pull the meat away from the bone.
+You’ll also want to avoid using a “sawing” motion to prevent ripping or tearing your meat, and instead utilize the length of the blade to make long, smooth strokes as you pull the meat away from the bone.

 The Utility Knife